andreas-ramirez/money-transfer-api/README.md

 ## Overview
 This a P2P money transfer application running off a CLI.
 Built off of Java and Spring Boot - this implement both the server and client for full interactivity.

+## How To Use
+The server and the client should be launched in separate windows due to the program's structure and the way the dependencies are structured.

+To populate an SQL database, the database folder has a .sql file to quickly populate the necessary tables before launching/

 ### Future Developments
 - Develop full frontend UI
 - Expand database structure